A cork of the rational surface with the second Betti number 9: Introduction

 \section{Introduction}

+Throughout this article, we assume that all manifolds are smooth and oriented, and all maps are smooth unless otherwise stated.

-One of the fascinating problems in $4$-dimensional topology asks whether a simply-connected closed smooth $4$-manifold with a small second Betti number $b_2$ admits an exotic smooth structure.
-The interest in this problem stems from the fact that constructing an exotic smooth structure on such a $4$-manifold is much more challenging than on those with large $b_2$.
-The first example of an exotic smooth structure on simply-connected closed smooth $4$-manifolds was discovered by Donaldson \cite{1985Donalson, 1987Donaldson}.
-A few years later, Friedman and Morgan \cite{1988Friedman-Morgan} proved that for each integer $m \geq 10$, there exists a simply-connected closed smooth $4$-manifold with $b_2=m$ such that it admits infinitely many exotic smooth structures.
-After their result, many experts \cite{1989Kotschick,2005Park,2005Stipsicz-Szabo,2005Park-Stipsicz-Szabo,2008Akhmedov-Park,2010Akhmedov-Park} contributed to lowering the known minimal value of $b_2$ where an exotic smooth structure on a simply-connected closed smooth $4$-manifold exists.
-Consequently, we now know that for each $m\geq 3$, there exists a simply-connected closed smooth $4$-manifold with $b_2= m$ that admits infinitely many exotic smooth structures.
+One of the fascinating problems in $4$-dimensional topology asks whether a simply-connected closed $4$-manifold with a small second Betti number $b_2$ admits an exotic smooth structure.
+The interest in this problem stems from the fact that constructing exotic smooth structures on such $4$-manifolds is much more challenging than on those with large $b_2$.
+The first example of an exotic smooth structure on simply-connected closed $4$-manifolds was discovered by Donaldson \cite{1985Donalson, 1987Donaldson}.
+A few years later, Friedman and Morgan \cite{1988Friedman-Morgan} proved that for each integer $m \geq 10$, there exists a simply-connected closed $4$-manifold with $b_2=m$ such that it admits infinitely many exotic smooth structures.
+After their result, many experts \cite{1989Kotschick,2005Park,2005Stipsicz-Szabo,2005Park-Stipsicz-Szabo,2008Akhmedov-Park,2010Akhmedov-Park} have contributed to lowering the known minimal value of $b_2$ of a simply-connected closed $4$-manifold on which an exotic smooth structure exists.
+Currently, we know that for each integer $m\geq 3$, there exists a simply-connected closed $4$-manifold with $b_2= m$ that admits infinitely many exotic smooth structures.

-Regarding the exotic smooth structures on simply-connected closed smooth $4$-manifolds, the study of corks of smooth $4$-manifolds (see Definition \ref{def:cork}) plays an important role.
-Due to the work of Curtis--Freedman--Hsiang--Stong \cite{1996Curtis-Freedman-Hsiang-Stong} and independently Matveyev \cite{1996Matveyev}, for any exotic pair $(X,Y)$ of simply-connected closed smooth $4$-manifolds, there exists a cork $(C,\tau)$ of $X$ such that $Y$ is diffeomorphic to the \textit{cork twist} of $X$ along an embedded copy of $C$, i.e., the $4$-manifold obtained by cutting out the embedded copy of $C$ in $X$ and regluing it via the involution $\tau$.
-In other words, one can obtain any exotic smooth structure of $X$ by twisting a cork.
+Regarding the exotic smooth structures on simply-connected closed $4$-manifolds, the study of smooth structures of $4$-manifolds by using the concept of \textit{cork} (see Definition \ref{def:cork}) plays an important role.
+Due to the work of Curtis--Freedman--Hsiang--Stong \cite{1996Curtis-Freedman-Hsiang-Stong} and independently Matveyev \cite{1996Matveyev}, for any exotic pair $(X,Y)$ of simply-connected closed $4$-manifolds, there exist a cork $(C,\tau)$ and an embedding $i$ of $C$ into $X$ such that $Y$ is diffeomorphic to the \textit{cork twist of $X$ along $(C,\tau, i)$}, i.e., the $4$-manifold obtained by cutting out the embedded copy $i(C)$ in $X$ and regluing $C$ via the map $i\circ \tau$.
+In other words, one can obtain any exotic smooth structure of $X$ by a cork twist of $X$.
+When the cork twist of $X$ along $(C, \tau, i)$ is exotic to $X$, we say $i$ is an \textit{effective embedding of $(C,\tau)$ into $X$}.
+A cork $(C,\tau)$ is called a \textit{cork of} $X$ if there exists an effective embedding of $(C, \tau)$ into $X$.